 Learned that I should have taken out and thaw my grated Grana Padano cheese also maybe I should have added breadcrumbs and pat dry the mussels.
+There were two not open.
 Well, it’s not beautiful presented but the taste is still flavourful.
 I enjoyed it.
 Let’s cook and bake!!!

 6 Tbs mayonnaise